TRichardson04/trichardson-data-portfolio/project-03-ops-improvement/README.md

 # Operational Process Improvement (Lean CI) Dashboard

-**Goal:**
-Evaluate operational performance by analyzing **cycle time**, **backlog**, and **throughput**, and assess the impact of a process change using a clear **Before vs After** comparison.
+**Goal:**  Evaluate operational performance by analyzing **cycle time**, **backlog**, and **throughput**, and assess the impact of a process change using a clear **Before vs After** comparison.

-This project demonstrates how Lean Continuous Improvement (CI) principles can be applied to operational data to identify bottlenecks, measure improvement, and validate that gains are achieved without sacrificing throughput.
+This project demonstrates how Lean Continuous Improvement principles can be applied to operational data to identify bottlenecks, measure improvement, and validate that gains are achieved without sacrificing throughput.

 ---